HXDU/Project-3-Mini-Challenge-3/README.md

 ## Our Plan

-1. We will characterize conditions by...

-Resources will be recomended by...
-(Road crews, sewer repair crews, power, and rescue teams)

-2. Identify at least 3 times when conditions change in a way that warrants a re-allocation of city resources.

-What were the conditions before and after the inflection point?

-What locations were affected?

-3. Take the pulse of the community.
-(See what the wellbeing is like)

-How has the earthquake affect life in St. Himark?

-What is the community experiencing outside the realm of the first two questions?

-Show decision makers summary information and relevant/characteristic examples.

-4. The data for this challenge can be analyzed either as a static collection or as a dynamic stream of data, as it would occur in a real emergency.

-Describe how you analyzed the data - as a static collection or a stream.
-How do you think this choice affected your analysis?
+#### 1. We will characterize conditions by sentiment within the messages, as well as the location.
+The resources will be recomended by sentiment (negative is worse, positive is good) and the population density of the area.
+We will have an internal ranking of districts, and the higher the ranking, the more resources would be needed as there would be more poeple in need.

+#### 2. We will identify the changes in need of resources during the earthquake (normal -> active responders/rescue teams), shortly after (5 hours: repairs, rescue crews), and long after (30 hours: power/electricty).
+The inflection point will be by time and/or the magnitude of the disaster.

+#### 3. We can compare the freq of messages when there is not a disatster, and during/post the disaster, and when the frequency skews back to normal, and there arent mention of needing additional resources we can deem the disaster over.

+#### 4. We will use a static collection (.csv file), but stream that data into the project.
+We won't host all the data in an external database nor stream the data through RESTful API calls.
+It won't affect our analysis as we are using a hybrid between both.

 ## Team Contributions
 ### H Du